Friday, December 25

 O Radiant Dawn, Come~

 Our hearts long for the light on this,

 Our worries overwhelm us,

-Hold us tightly, tenderly
+Hold us tightly, tenderly,

-when the dawn comes
+until sunrise, when the dawn breaks

 with the promise of light,